Accessibility

 Section titled “Clickable & Interactive Elements”- Links or buttons without visible text must include a descriptive

 aria-label. - Links that open in a new window or tab must clearly announce this to screen readers.
+If an element already has an

-aria-label, append “opens a new window” instead of replacing it.
+aria-label, append “opens a new window” instead of replacing it. - Links that open in a new tab must use

 Navigation & Menus